influitive/apartment/README.md

       end
     end

-All jobs are stored in the global (public) namespace, so add it to the list of excluded models:
+All jobs *must* stored in the global (public) namespace, so add it to the list of excluded models:

     config.excluded_models = ["Delayed::Job"]